aaps/MCmotions/README.md

 2
-import blockchanges (after map import is done) the status message, should display current filesize
+import blockchanges (after map import is done) the status message, should display current filesize instead of all 1 x 1 x 1 blocks also other shapes, like stairs, poles, etc

 3
 recording the details, animations of blocks, particles, lightning, rain, etc